AdamRathbun/Etch/client/README.md

 # Etch
 Etch is a creative collaboration tool that helps people who are working remotely get their design projects where they need to be.
-Users can make an account, log in, and mark up and comment on each other's designs for creative editing.
+Users can make an account, log in, and create projects that they can then share, mark up and comment for creative editing.

 <!-- **Link to project:**  -->